+Many employers in the in-home care, nursing, and retirement homes sectors struggle to keep up with increasing demand for services, and nationwide there are hundreds of thousands of unfilled UCW positions.
 In addition, UCWs frequently experience unwarranted stress in the workplace because of injuries, physical strain, lack of training, unstable work hours, and discrimination — all of which affect their self confidence and job satisfaction.

-This project will be evaluated using tools and approaches aligned with its goals, context, and stage of development.
-The evaluation will focus on generating the right evidence at the right moment to move the intervention forward.
+This project is evaluated using tools and approaches aligned with its goals, context, and stage of development.
+The evaluation focuses on generating the right evidence at the right moment to move the intervention forward.
 Read more about our evaluation strategy.